Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Target:

-educational – to systematize students’ knowledge about the concepts of quantity of a substance, Avogadro’s number, molar mass, on their basis to form an idea of the molar volume of gaseous substances; reveal the essence of Avogadro's law and its practical application;
+educational - to systematize students' knowledge about the concepts of the amount of a substance, Avogadro's number, molar mass, on their basis to form an idea of the molar volume of gaseous substances; reveal the essence of Avogadro's law and its practical application;

-developmental – to form the ability for adequate self-control and self-esteem; develop the ability to think logically, put forward hypotheses, and draw reasoned conclusions.
+developing - to form the ability for adequate self-control and self-esteem; develop the ability to think logically, put forward hypotheses, draw reasoned conclusions.

 During the classes: